 This blog gathers together resources relating to Irish philosophy from around the net.
-It is edited by Cathy Barry.
+It is edited by C. M. Barry.

 Exactly what Irish philosophy is, is a thorny subject.
 As a first approximation, the term includes everyone mentioned in the Dictionary of Irish Philosophers.
 If Thomas Duddy, David Berman and M. A. Steward have already thrashed this out, why re-invent the wheel?
 I’m also including those listed in A History of Irish Thought.